bingo619/hongbin.info/content/authors/admin/_index.md

 +++

-Hongbin Liu is a 3rd-year Ph.D candidate at James Cook University under supervision of [Professor Ickjai Lee](https://research.jcu.edu.au/portfolio/ickjai.lee/).
+Hong-bin Liu is a 3rd-year Ph.D candidate at James Cook University under supervision of [Professor Ickjai Lee](https://research.jcu.edu.au/portfolio/ickjai.lee/).
 Before joining JCU, he obtained his Master of Computer Science from RMIT, Australia.
 And worked as a full-stack developer for 5 years both in China and Australia.
 His research interest includes Artificial Intelligence, Spatio-temporal reasoning, and Computer vision etc.